Over-the-Top Content (OTT) - An Introduction

 According to Business Wire, the total number of OTT users will reach 915 million by 2023, most of whom will be subscribing to at least one SVoD (subscription-based video-on-demand) service.
 The gradual surge in the consumption of over-the-top content can largely be attributed to the following factors:

-- Consumers get access to unlimited audio and video streaming content
+- Unlimited audio and video streaming content

 - Affordable cost, flexible pricing models either based on pay-as-you-go, freemium (limited access to free content) or subscription